 We most commonly use Google Sheets to store data and share it with others.
 Among other things it also lets us manipulate and analyze data, resulting in accordingly establishing trends etc. For a regular user, the tasks can get repetitive and time-consuming leading to error-prone.
 With the help of formulas, we can automate things to a great extent.
 But with macros (Google App Scripts) we can accomplish much more.
-In this article, we explain how to create macros in Google Sheets.
+In this article, we explain how to create macro in Google Sheets.

 Why create macros in Google Sheets?

 Let us consider an example.
 A sales manager looks at a sales data sheet that is auto-populated with the latest raw information every day.
 Before he begins his work for the day, he needs to generate a report from this raw data in a pre-defined format.
 This task is accomplished with the exact same manual steps, and therefore it is highly repetitive in nature.
 Fortunately for him, he can automate the process and execute it in a matter of seconds.
 While previously he was taking much more to achieve the same output.

 We will use an extremely simple example to show how to create macros in Google Sheets.
 Because an advanced example is beyond the scope of this article.
 We recommend you going through this link to learn the advanced concepts.
 The program we are going to write, for the purposes of demonstration in this article, does the following: